meltyourface/blank/posts/Invocation-of-angels/Designing-Angelic-Talismans-Four-Divine-Tools-for-Spiritual-Growth/index.md

 **Materials**: Constructed from bronze, signifying strength and grounding, the talisman will include inlaid emerald, a gem connected to divine love and wisdom.

-Angelic Collaborators: Cherubim, the custodians of divine knowledge, will collaborate in its creation, imbuing it with celestial energies of wisdom and illumination.
+**Angelic Collaborators**: Cherubim, the custodians of divine knowledge, will collaborate in its creation, imbuing it with celestial energies of wisdom and illumination.

 4. The Ophanic Talisman: